strvcom/strv-backend-go-env/README.md

 # STRV env

-Go Library for runtime environment configuration.
+Go package for runtime environment configuration.

-## Description
 `env` package leverage Go's reflection functionality for scanning structures.
 If the `env` tag is found, a value of this tag is used for env lookup.
 If the env variable is set, the value in the structure is overridden.
 There are two ways how to process structures:
 - If a tag value contains `,dive`, inner fields of a structure are processed (`Session` in the example).